 Karat Weight = This means how much the gold metal weighs, and it is used in terms of price per karat.

 Before selling your gold coins, be sure your coin buyer is properly certified and uses up-to-date, calibrated scales.
 For instance, at Luriya, we use NYS certified scales and have memberships with professional sites such as Jewelers of America and New York State Jewelers Association, so you know our methods are all up to code.
+If you are looking for a reliable buyer, who will give you a good value when you are selling gold coins for cash, then you can be assured that Luriya is your best bet.

 To ensure you are selling to honest gold coin dealers when you sell gold coins for cash, look at professional membership sites such as Jewelers’ Security Alliance and Professional Excellence in Jewelry Making and Design.
 Sites like these will give you an idea of whether your buyer is professionally accredited and affiliated in the Jewelry industry.